Talk to an ergo expert: (888) 420-3200 or Email Us

 The maximum load allowed by the Roller Track rail and the fasteners used to attach it to a mounting surface depends on multiple factors.

-The load bearing wall or vertical interface that supports the Roller Track must be flat or shimmed flat and immobile with respect to the intended load and include physical properties that ensure that the fasteners do not pull through the mounting medium at the attachment points.
+Wall and surface characteristics The load bearing wall or vertical interface that supports the Roller Track must be flat or shimmed flat and immobile with respect to the intended load and include physical properties that ensure that the fasteners do not pull through the mounting medium at the attachment points.
 The functionally immovable object (wall) and its surface structure will have a combined structural integrity acting as a unitary object.
 A typical office partition wall is not suitable for supporting roller tracks in most applications.
 Some type of substructure must be added in thin gage steel stud installations and this is why a professional installer or engineer is required.

 Materials used in building construction vary extensively.
 Typically the fastener strength is the focal point in surface mounted assemblies but the attachment or base material itself can be the actual weak link within an overall design.
 The base material is a critical factor in the selection of an anchor or fastener because it must be able to sustain the applied loads.
 Base material strengths vary widely from substrate to substrate and therefore become the key factor in the performance of an anchor or fastener.
 Generally, appropriate fasteners that are installed in denser concrete and stone can withstand far greater stress than fasteners installed in softer materials such as lightweight concrete, CMU block, brick, or wood.